Harris County residents must cover faces or face $1,000 fine

 - Not recommended: N-95 respirators/medical masks because first responders need them.

-- Exceptions: when exercising, eating or drinking, alone and in a separate space, at home with roommates or family, or when doing so risks security, mental, or physical health
+- Exceptions: when exercising, eating or drinking alone and in a separate space, when driving, when at home with roommates or family or when doing so risks security, mental, or physical health

 - Takes effect Monday, April 27, and lasts 30 days.